duraidabdul/Neptune/README.md

 - Not tested on iPhone 7 Plus and iPhone 8 Plus, may not work on these devices.

-There are fixes planned for all of these issues, no eta.
+Fixes planned for all of these issues.